-This section includes a selection of tasks designed to enhance LTE preparation.
-These tasks can be easily incorporated into your daily teaching and spread out over the entire test preparation period.
-Below, you will find the skill practiced/focus of each task, as well as the suggested procedure to follow.
+Here are a few tasks that should help with better and more effective LTE preparation.
+They can be easily incorporated into your daily teaching and can be spread out over the whole test preparation period.
+You will find below the skill practiced/ focus of the task as well as the procedure you may wish to follow.
 Feel free to adapt the tasks for your students' needs.
-Please note that several tasks can be used across different levels and for both parts of the test (Listening and Reading).
+Note that a number of tasks can be used for different levels and also for both parts of the test (Listening and Reading).

-6.1 Listening practice tasks
+Listening practice tasks